dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/openapi.md

 ### Add operation IDs to Open API

-Operation IDs are used to uniquely identify a given endpoints in OpenAPI.
-The `WithName` extension method can be used to set the operation ID used for a method.
+Operation IDs are used to uniquely identify a given endpoint in OpenAPI.
+The [`WithName`](/dotnet/api/microsoft.aspnetcore.builder.routingendpointconventionbuilderextensions.withname) extension method can be used to set the operation ID used for a method.

 [!code-csharp[](samples/todo/Program.cs?name=snippet_name)]